Part of Land surveys

 We do not have a list for this category.
 If you are researching First Nations reserves, make sure you don’t rely only on related information in township plans.

-Surveyors working before 1903 had different standards for township plans.
-They included detailed topographic information, but much less survey information than we include today.
-Their plans didn’t include what monumentation was placed at corners or whether witness monuments were placed.
+Prior to 1903 survey standards were different for township plans than they are today.
+The standards included detailed topographic information, and less survey information than today.
+The old plans did not include what monumentation was placed at corners, or whether witness monuments were placed.

-Without this information, many surveyors assume these plans follow the pattern of standard townships.
-This is not always true, so field notes have to be consulted.
+Without this information, surveyors may think the old plans follow the pattern of standard townships.
+However, this is not always the case so the field notes must be consulted.

-We have approximately 280 townships listed in this category.
-Field notes for these plans are readily available, and the plans are easily identified.
+There are approximately 280 townships listed in this category.
+Field notes for these plans are available, and the plans are easily identified.
 Therefore, there are no immediate plans to revise these townships.

 Some official surveys have restored lost information such as monuments and boundaries.
-These 68 official surveys have not yet been included in official township plans.
+There are 68 official surveys which have not yet been included in official township plans.
 The affected plans are included in a list of alleged deficiencies (see below).

 Single-line road allowances

 A single-line government road allowance in unsurveyed territory makes a township plan deficient.
-These plans must be replaced with an edition showing 30-metre-wide road allowances along unsurveyed section lines.
+The plans must be replaced with an edition showing road allowances along the unsurveyed section lines.

-We have 21 township plans in this category on our list.
+There are 21 township plans in this category to update.

 Superseded townships

-In early years, as new townships were surveyed and official plans produced, an attempt was made to review and update all other bordering townships if changes were discovered on the common boundaries.
-This practice was discontinued when the responsibility for township plans was transferred to Alberta in 1931.
+In earlier years, as new townships were surveyed and official plans produced, an attempt was made to review and update all other bordering townships if changes were discovered on the common boundaries.
+This process was discontinued when the responsibility for township plans transferred to Alberta.

-There are also a number of redundant baseline and meridian plans that have been incorporated into township plans.
+There are a number of redundant baseline and meridian plans that have been incorporated into township plans.
 There are no immediate plans to revise township plans in this category.
-A list of deficient township plans in this category is not available at this time.
+A list of deficient township plans in this category is currently not available.

-When doing research along a township boundary, surveyors must review other bordering townships for the possibility of more up-to-date information.
+When researching along a township boundary, surveyors must review other bordering townships for the possibility of more up-to-date information.

 Affected township plans

-A list of all known township plans with alleged defects has been created.
-This list is indexed using the Alberta Township System (Meridian, Range, Township).
-It includes the names of the plans and brief descriptions of the alleged defects.
-The list will be updated as the deficiencies are investigated and resolved.
+A list of all known township plans with alleged defects is provided below.
+The list is indexed using the Alberta Township System (Meridian, Range, Township).
+It includes names of the plans and brief descriptions of the alleged defects:

 Contact